FACTBOX-Financial woes in tiny Cyprus are big euro zone headache

-NICOSIA Cypriots voted on Sunday to elect a new president who must negotiate a financial rescue package to keep the island nation from a bankruptcy that would reignite the euro zone debt crisis.
+Feb 24 Cypriots voted on Sunday for a president who must negotiate a financial rescue to keep the island nation from a bankruptcy that would reignite the euro zone debt crisis.

-A deal is proving tricky to nail down since virtually all options to avoid a Cypriot default are dead-end solutions or risk hurting investor sentiment in the euro zone just as confidence slowly returns to the bloc.

 Here are some of the options: